10-Minute Routine to Have Firmer Buttocks

 A sample 10 minute routine for firmer buttocks

 To warm up

 Jump rope for five minutes to warm up your body and at the same time, get the legs and thighs burning a little.
 Try to gradually increase your pace and intensity every minute.

 Exercises for your glutes

 - Next, you’ll do some squats (yes, again).
 But this time, just do four sets of 15 repetitions.

 - The third exercise you’ll do are lunges: four sets of 15 repetitions.
 Once you’ve gotten better at these, you can add hand weights for more pressure.

 - Then you’ll want to support yourself on your hands and knees while lifting each leg up and back behind you.
 Do four sets of 15 repetitions.

 Finally, you’ll end this routine with bridges: four sets of 15 repetitions.
-You can make this exercise more challenging by placing a weight on your abdomen.
+Even more, you can make this exercise more challenging by placing a weight on your abdomen.It might interest you...